Budgets - Budget Newsletter

 Absentee Ballots

-Application must be received by the District Clerk by May 11 (mail) or May 16 (in-person).
-Completed ballots must be received at the CCSD Administrative Office by 5 p.m. on May 17, 2022.
+Completed ballots must be received at the CCSD Administrative Office by 5 p.m. on May 16, 2023.